all-of-us/workbench/api/docs/mapstruct.md

 it generated a line like `employeeModel.setName( toNickname( employeeDbEntity ) );`.
 I, for one, welcome our new automatically programmed overlords.

-We have two more propertis to fix: the enum `department`, and the `double salary`.
+We have two more properties to fix: the enum `department`, and the `double salary`.
 Let's start with the enum.

 ## Tips & Strategies